 Background to learning

 During the COVID-19 pandemic, adapting the ways which nursing staff support people in their own homes has been vital in continuing to provide high quality care, good patient experience and minimising transmission of COVID-19.
-Within County Durham and Darlington NHS Foundation Trust they established ‘Virtual Wards’ to do just that.
+Within County Durham and Darlington NHS Foundation Trust (now part of the North East and North Cumbria integrated care system) they established ‘Virtual Wards’ to do just that.
 A ‘Virtual Ward’ offered a systematic approach to providing enhanced support using local intelligence, for vulnerable people in the community especially those with the most complex medical and social needs.

 This case study explores how nursing colleagues at the Trust and in the care home worked together to provide enhanced monitoring support using a ‘Virtual Ward’ model.